Michelle Chen, LeaderShape 2014 Student, shares her Vision Statement.

 The intensive six-day educational experience is held in a remote environment with no Internet or cell-phone access.
 Sixty Berkeley participants come from all engineering majors, as well as from diverse ethnic and personal backgrounds.
 Making such cross-disciplinary connections has a life-changing impact on the students and leads to the possibility of new engineering solutions.
 Sessions include such exercises as team-building, a ropes course, charting visions for a brighter future and exploring ethical issues.
 Panel discussions feature business and community leaders.
 If you’re looking to make a global impact with groundbreaking innovations, this is an excellent place to start.

 LeaderShape at a glance

-The institute is the week before the spring semester begins and lasts for six days, Sunday, January 8 - Friday, January 13, 2017.
+The institute is the week before the spring semester begins and lasts for six days.
+The 2019 session is January 13-19, 2019.

 Any second, third or fourth-year undergraduate student who is either in the College of Engineering, chemical engineering major or an active member of an engineering student organization is welcome to apply.